3wayHimself/PersonalVanityPool/README.md

 3. Modify the `server_url` variable in your `client_win64.bat` and/or `client_mac.sh` scripts in preparation to be sent to your client computers.

+4. Run the Flask server to begin listening for clients.
+The client software will soon be making calls to ask for:
+- The search pattern (the vanity address prefix you're looking to find) -

 ####Client computers - Quickstart for Windows 64-bit clients
 1. Make sure the host Flask server is running on the host computer and listening for calls from the client computers.
 Test this by going to the URL in your web browser.